 What are the pros and cons of taking outa debt consolidation loan?
-If you’re uncomfortable with the amount you’recurrently spending every month on credit card, loan, and other financial product repayments and you want to make them lower, are they really a viable option for you?
+If you’re uncomfortable with the amount you’re recurrently spending every month on a credit card, loan, and other financial product repayments and you want to make them lower, are they really a viable option for you?

 But what exactly is a debt consolidation loan?

 A person takes out a debt consolidation loan to pay off most or all of their existing credit facilities.
 Done right, it reduces the amount of interest you pay overall and it can really bring down your monthly repayments.
 But how do they work?

 Why do people take out debt consolidation loans?

 According to BBC News, at the start of 2017, the average UK household debt was £13,000.
 Unsecured debt, as a proportion of household income, stood at 27.4% – a record in British financial history.

 Let’s say that a family is £13,000 in debt –some of it on credit cards, and the remainder of it on a loan.
 The family is paying off their loan as according to their repayment plan and, for their credit card debts, our family is paying those down at 5% per month (or £5, whichever is greater).

 With things as they are, how much would they be paying out every month to service that debt and how long would the family be paying off their debts for?